toyners/PodPoacher/README.md

 # PodPoacher
 **PodPoacher** is a podcast catcher written in C++.
 Uses a CLI for simplicity and speed.

+Version 1.0
+- Beta testing complete.
+Now Live.

 Version 0.965
-- Can now enter a descending index range (2-1) when downloading multiple podcasts
+- Can now enter a descending index range (2-1) when downloading multiple podcasts.

 Version 0.964
 - Download report now displayed once Scan All is complete.